derekmerck/PERSEUS/TelemetryStream/README.md

 $ git clone https://github.com/rih3d/NeuroLogic.git
 ```

-The Raspberry Pi can also be connected via a serial-to-usb dongle (use `--port /dev/ttyUSB0`) or directly from the serial header (use `--port /dev/ttyS0`).
+The standard usb-to-serial converters work with Raspberrian's default drivers.
+It is also possible to build RS232 connectors for the GPIO header using this [expansion card](http://www.amazon.com/dp/B0088SNIOQ).
+Using an rPi3 with a serial-to-usb dongle, connect to `--port /dev/ttyUSB0`, for a direct connection from the GPIO header, connect to `--port /dev/ttyS0`.

 ## Acknowledgements